ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 For relatively simple HSM devices, storage properties such as "extractable" may always be false for all keys since the devices are not capable of key export and so the attestation could be essentially a hard-coded template asserting these immutable attributes.
-However, more complex HSM devices require a more complex evidence format that encompasses the mutability of these attributes
+However, more complex HSM devices require a more complex evidence format that encompasses the mutability of these attributes.

-.
-Also, a client requesting a key attestation might wish to scope-down the content of the produced Evidence as the HSM contains mush more information than that which is relevant to the transaction.
+Also, a client requesting a key attestation might wish to scope-down the content of the produced Evidence as the HSM contains much more information than that which is relevant to the transaction.
 The inability to scope-down the generated Evidence could, in some scenarios, constitute a privacy violation.